Origin of The Name

 What Is Park Slope Known For?

-- Its diverse population and an easy, quaint, but affluent aura (especially the area near the park).
+- An easy, quaint, but affluent aura (especially the area near the park).

 - Its beauty permeates out of Prospect Park and into the neighborhood as well (tree-lined streets, gorgeous patios, etc.).